sarahrmoeller/alfah/README.md

 # ALFAH -- A Toolkit for Annotating Linguistic Features in African American Oral Histories

 ## habitual_be : Habitual Be Tagger
+Code and documentation listed to recreate model or utilize existing model to tag new sentences.

-Link to code for this tagger: https://github.com/wilermine/CoLing-LREC-HabitualBe/tree/main
+Link to LREC code for this tagger: https://github.com/wilermine/CoLing-LREC-HabitualBe/tree/main

 Sample code for reformatting data files from format used for Esemble model to format needed in my implementation of fairseq.